pleblanc72/Insights-in-a-Day/3 - Lab 3 Creating and Deploying the ETL Environment/README.md

 **Only do this if you plan to use Azure Data Factory**.
 In this section you will create an Azure Date Factory.
 Please use the following steps to configure Azure Data Factory:

+1. Open **Windows Powershell ISE** as an administrator.
+2. Open the [Deploy ADF and Configure Runtime.ps1]() PowerShell script.
+3. Update the following variables (highlighted in red) with values that correspond to your environment:
+	- $SubscriptionName
+	- $ResourceGroupName
+	- $DataFactoryName
+	- $DataFactoryLocation
+	- $AzureSSISName
+	- $AzureSSISDescription
+	- $AzureSSISLocation
+	- $AzureSSISNodeSize
+	- $AzureSSISMaxParallelExecutionsPerNode
+	- $SSISDBServerEndpoint
+	- $SSISDBServerAdminUserName
+	- $SSISDBServerAdminPassword
+	- $SSISDBPricingTier
+4. Save and run the script.
+It should complete in approximately 20 minutes.